Code of Maine Rules

 (i) Any other information required by rule or law.

-NOTE: A Public Notice of Intent to File form is available from the Department.
+NOTE: A Public Notice of Intent to File template is available from the Department.

-(2) An applicant must publish a Public Notice of Intent to File for a resubmitted application that was originally returned and deemed incomplete by the Department.
+(2) An applicant must publish a Public Notice of Intent to File for a resubmitted application that was originally deemed incomplete by the Department.

 (3) After an application has been filed, if the Department determines that the applicant submits significant new or additional information or substantially modifies its application at any time after acceptance of the application as complete, the applicant shall provide additional notice to interested persons who have commented on that application.
 The Department may also require additional public notice and may extend the time to submit requests for a public hearing or for the Board to assume jurisdiction.

 (1) General.
-Within fifteen (15) working days of receipt of any application, the Department shall determine the completeness of an application and shall notify the applicant in writing of the official date on which the application was accepted as complete for processing; or return the application with the reasons why the application was not accepted as complete.
-If the Department does not mail notice to the applicant of acceptance or rejection of the application within fifteen (15) working days, the application shall be deemed accepted as complete for processing on the 16th day.
+Within 15 working days of receipt of any application, the Department will determine the completeness of an application and will notify the applicant in writing of the official date on which the application was accepted as complete for processing; or notify the applicant in writing of the reasons why the application was not accepted as complete.
+If the Department does not mail notice to the applicant of acceptance or rejection of the application within 15 working days, the application will be deemed accepted as complete for processing on the 16th working day.

-(2) Criteria for completeness.
-An application shall be deemed complete when all of the relevant information and other data required by the Department to evaluate the application and to allow the Department to begin processing the application are submitted.
-In addition, for completeness determination the certification by the Responsible Official and a copy of the Public Notice of Intent to File must be included as part of the application submittal.
+(2) Criteria for Completeness.
+An application will be deemed complete when all of the relevant information and other data required by the Department to evaluate the application and to allow the Department to begin processing the application are submitted.
+In addition, for completeness determination the certification by the Responsible Official and proof of publication of the Public Notice of Intent to File must be included as part of the application submittal.

-Applications must be filed with the Bureau of Air Quality, Department of Environmental Protection, 17 State House Station, Augusta, ME 04333-0017.
+Applications must be filed with the Bureau of Air Quality, Department of Environmental Protection, 17 State House Station, Augusta, ME 04333-0017 or other address as directed by the Department.

 If the applicant fails to submit the requested information by the deadline specified or as otherwise agreed in writing by the Department, the Department may deny the license.
 Thirty (30) days prior to having the license denied, the Department shall provide written notice to the applicant including a list of the required information which must be submitted by the specified date in order to prevent the denial.
 A person may reapply at any time after the license is denied.
 The reapplication shall meet all requirements of a complete initial license application, including any required license fee.